-During the Six Month Period, the Company carried out a brief field program to collect 200 kg of cesium mineralized pegmatite rock for study on how to efficiently concentrate the pollucite mineralization which, unlike most such occurrences, is found widely distributed throughout the many LCT pegmatite dykes on the property.
+During the Nine Month Period, the Company carried out a brief field program to collect 200 kg of cesium mineralized pegmatite rock for study on how to efficiently concentrate the pollucite mineralization which, unlike most such occurrences, is found widely distributed throughout the many LCT pegmatite dykes on the property.
 Follow-up work now in progress will involve mineralogical and analytical testwork to characterize in detail how the pollucite occurs, followed by metallurgical process testwork to identify the most efficient methods for concentrating the pollucite and recovering by-product tantalum and lithium.
 This includes recent testwork using the Selfrag AG EPD process and sensor-based ore-sorting testwork conducted in January, 2021.
 Some results from this work have been received and are currently being analysed.
-Depending on the results, further sorting work will be conducted and methods for further concentrating explored.
+Depending on the results, further sorting work will be conducted and methods for further concentrating the pollucite evaluated.

 Most of the 200 kg of sample material was collected from one occurrence known as the Pollucite Dyke.
-Five duplicate analyses of two subsamples of the 200 kg averaged 3.02% $Cs_2O$ , 0.038% $Ta_2O_5$ and 1.07% $Li_2O$ with a range of $Cs_2O$ from 2.95% to 3.09%.
+Five duplicate analyses of two subsamples of the 200 kg averaged 3.02% Cs2O, 0.038% Ta2O5 and 1.07% Li2O with a range of Cs2O from 2.95% to 3.09%.
 This is similar to grades obtained in historic trench sampling and also similar to the historic previously estimated average grade of the deposit adding confirmation of historic data.
 Similar results were obtained from grabs of drill core stored at site.

-It was drilled by Avalon in 2001 and a preliminary resource was estimated in 2001 to contain roughly 340,000 tonnes grading 2.294% Cs2O and 0.037% Ta2O5\ based on 9 holes drilled to a maximum vertical depth of 250 metres.
+The Pollucite Dyke was drilled by Avalon in 2001 and a preliminary resource was estimated in 2001 to contain roughly 340,000 tonnes grading 2.294% Cs2O and 0.037% Ta2O5 based on 9 holes drilled to a maximum vertical depth of 250 metres.
 The resource is open to depth and along strike for expansion.
 Other similar pollucite-bearing LCT pegmatite dykes on the property remain untested.
 Work is underway to verify this resource estimation under present CIM Standards for NI 43-101.
 Detailed mineralogical and geochemical studies are being undertaken at McGill University for modelling the origin and genesis of these unique pegmatite dykes to help guide further exploration.

-Additional exploration work is planned for summer 2021 and will include geological mapping and geochemical sampling to identify new tantalum-cesium drill targets.
-A follow-up drilling program is planned for the fall of 2021, to test any new targets and do additional drilling on the Pollucite Dyke.
-Preliminary environmental studies can also be initiated.
+Additional exploration work was initiated subsequent to the end of the Quarter which will include geological mapping and geochemical sampling to identify new tantalum-cesium drill targets.
+A followup drilling program is tentatively planned for the fall of 2021, to test any new targets and do additional drilling on the Pollucite Dyke.
+Preliminary environmental studies were also initiated.
 Future development of the project would be positively impacted by new infrastructure development, including road access, to the Ring of Fire mineral projects located further to the north.
+An Exploration Plan was filed with the Ontario government for the field program and, after circulation to Indigenous communities, approval for the program was granted subsequent to the end of the Quarter.
 The project is located in the traditional territory of the Eabametoong First Nation ("EFN"), approximately 25 km west of the community of Fort Hope.
-The Company has been in communication with EFN Chief Harvey Yesno toward restarting formal consultation with the EFN community leadership and discussions on exploration support services that community members can provide for the planned 2021 summer field program.
+The Company has been in communication with EFN community leadership who are supportive of the Project.
+Some community members are assisting with line-cutting work in preparation for the 2021 mapping and sampling program.

-The Company incurred \$17,107 (2020 - \$Nil) in expenditures during the Quarter on the Lilypad Cesium-Tantalum Project, which were mainly spent on the laboratory analysis on samples collected during the fall 2020 fieldwork program.
+The Company incurred \$37,002 (2020 - \$9,756) in expenditures during the Quarter on the Lilypad Cesium-Tantalum Project, which were mainly spent on planning and logistical preparatory work for the 2021 summer program.

-\Cautionary note: the Lilypad resources described above are considered historic under NI 43-101 guidelines and have not been verified by an independent QP and therefore should not be relied upon.
+Cautionary note: the Lilypad resources described above are considered historic under NI 43-101 guidelines and have not been verified by an independent QP and therefore should not be relied upon.
 The Company is not treating the historic estimate as a current resource.